yoursunny/NDNts/pkg/keychain/README.md

 ## Known Issues

-* In Firefox, persistent keychain is unusable in a Private Browsing window, due to [Mozilla Bug 781982](https://bugzilla.mozilla.org/show_bug.cgi?id=1639542).
 * In Chrome, AES 192-bit key is not supported.
 * Ed25519 in browser is implemented in JavaScript, which is less secure than native Web Crypto implementation.